merlinscholz/scholz.ruhr/content/post/logging.md

 ---
-title: "How I do logging"
-date: 2020-04-07T20:05:54+01:00
+date: "2020-04-07T20:05:54+01:00"
-draft: false
+draft: true
-summary: "Switching away from Google Analytics and keeping the user's privacy alive."
+summary: Switching away from Google Analytics and keeping the user's privacy alive.
-asciinema: true
+title: How I do logging
 ---

 Today marks the day I disabled Google Analytics for my site and deleted my Analytics account.